Last updated on September 6th, 2018

 - Glide across some fresh ice and go Ice Skating!
 Most cities have local rinks, but my favorite has to be in Roseville’s OVAL, Centennial Lakes in Edina, and of course Rice Park in St. Paul.

 - Snow Shoeing around the Arboretum Trials or in a state park.
-Rentals are usually inexpensive or bring your own 🙂
+Rentals are usually inexpensive or bring your own.
+You can also local nature centers offer rentals.
+Women in the Woods with Wine at the Dodge Nature Center

 - Skiing the Slopes or even Snowboarding.
 Check out some of the best hills in Minnesota.